UPDATE, 9 May 2023: click here to read an update on wearing masks at our sites.

 It is very important that you tell your midwife if you or a member of your household has symptoms or are self-isolating.
 Unless there is a pressing emergency, midwives will not be able to complete home visits until the last member of the family has completed their 7 days of self-isolating for symptoms, or 14 days if self-isolating for a household member with symptoms.

-When your midwife visits you, to reduce the risk of COVID-19 transmission they will:
+When your midwife visits you, to reduce the risk of COVID-19 transmission they may:

 - wear a mask, apron and gloves